 Angular performance work starts with profiling, then reducing change-detection and rendering cost.
 The practical angle is identifying hotspots in large lists, expensive templates, unnecessary re-renders, and bundle-size trade-offs instead of reciting a generic checklist.

 Angular performance work should start with profiling, not with a random checklist.
-Real production issues usually come from a few hotspots: too much change-detection work, expensive list rendering, unstable identity, or oversized route chunks.
-The job is to find the bottleneck first, then apply the right fix.
+Real production slowdowns usually come from a few hotspots: too much change-detection work, expensive list rendering, unstable identity, or oversized route chunks.
+The job is to measure first, name the bottleneck, then apply the right fix.

 1. Efficient Change Detection with OnPush